England. Change location

 In the object-oriented view of software, programs are considered collections of objects that interact using each other’s methods and results.
 These ideas are at the forefront of modern software development.

 Throughout the module, you’ll use BlueJ, an integrated development environment (IDE) specifically developed for teaching and learning object-oriented programming.
 BlueJ is used worldwide and is easy to use.
-It emphasises on visualisation and interaction techniques providing a highly interactive environment that encourages experimentation and exploration.
+It emphasises visualisation and interaction techniques that encourage experimentation and exploration.

-The module takes an ‘objects first’ approach to teaching; you start seeing and interacting with objects from the beginning.
-BlueJ features allow you to learn the principles of object construction and method calling.
+The module takes an ‘objects first’ approach to teaching; you start seeing and interacting with objects from the beginning, supported by BlueJ features that allow you to learn the principles of object construction and method calling.

 You’ll soon start using Java code and syntax to edit provided practical examples, such as a ticket machine, a digital clock, and a program that draws simple graphics.
 Initially, you’ll add minor functionality to the provided projects and experiment with their facilities.